Assistant Professor of Radiology Assistant Director, Medical Education

 And in addition, really starting January of 2019, there are new federal breast density notification laws that are sweeping the nation.
 So if you go to densebreastinfo.org and you click on Illinois, not only do we require us, as radiologists, to tell you that you have dense breast tissue, but there's also now new insurance coverage that provides for an ultrasound or an MRI if you have dense breast tissue.

 So that's new.
 That just started this year.
 And different states vary in this breast density notification coverage, but Illinois is the most progressive one of them all.

 So then I need to really be paying attention to this.
 And if you have dense breasts, you should too.

 Yeah.
 So go home and read your mammogram report.

-- University of Illinois College of Medicine, Chicago
+- University of Illinois College of Medicine at Chicago

 - Gundersen Lutheran Medical Center

 - American Association of Women in Radiology